colinbeales/AzurePipelinesHOL/AzurePipelinesLab5.md

 <img src="images/Lab5_19.png" width="624"/>

-11. The post-deployment approval screen allows us to make a comment that would be available at a later date for auditing reasons.
+11. The post-deployment approval panel allows us to make a comment that would be available at a later date for auditing reasons.
 We don't need to fill this out today so just click "Approve".

 <img src="images/Lab5_20.png" width="624"/>

-12. Our approval is now done, so lets exit from the post-deployment approvals dialog.
+12. Our approval is now done, so lets exit from the post-deployment approvals panel.

 <img src="images/Lab5_21.png" width="624"/>